John D. Rateliff, ‘The Hobbit, a cornerstone’

 The Golden Age

 The Hobbit stands firmly in the great tradition of classic English children’s fantasy.
-Like Lewis Carroll’s Alice’s Adventures in Wonderland (1865), Kenneth Grahame’s The Wind in the Willows (1908), Hugh Lofting’s The Voyages of Dr. Dolittle (1922), and A. A. Milne’s Winnie-the-Pooh (1926), (see our Links section for websites of interest on these and other stories), it is, apart from its excellence, completely unlike each of its predecessors within that tradition, creating its own unique fantasy world that both resembles and stands apart from the everyday world of the reader.
+Like Lewis Carroll’s Alice’s Adventures in Wonderland (1865), Kenneth Grahame’s The Wind in the Willows (1908), Hugh Lofting’s The Voyages of Dr. Dolittle (1922), and A. A. Milne’s Winnie-the-Pooh (1926), it is, apart from its excellence, completely unlike each of its predecessors within that tradition, creating its own unique fantasy world that both resembles and stands apart from the everyday world of the reader.
 Each of these works stands alone and is self-contained, yet many of them gave rise to sequels or other works featuring the same character(s) or set in the same imaginary world.
 More importantly, each is written to appeal to a double audience: both to young readers and to adults.
 In the case of The Hobbit, it is the playfully intrusive narrator who smoothly bridges the gap between the two, allowing him to inform, remind, tease, and reassure the reader as needed.

 In most such books, the main character remains unchanged whatever happens to him or her: Alice is much the same when she comes out of the mirror at the end of Through the Looking-Glass as when she went down the rabbit-hole at the beginning of Alice’s Adventures in Wonderland, while Pooh and Dr. Dolittle have an endearing ability to remain exactly the same wherever they find themselves and whatever happens to them.